 If you don’t send an embargoed version out, send the press release to journalists before you publish it on your own site or social channels.
 If you’ve already put the news out there, journalists will be less keen to publish it as a story.

-One of two ways; they are either published “as is” (where the entire press release is copied and pasted) or it’s written up by journalist into an article.
+One of two ways; they are either published “as is” (where the entire press release is copied and pasted) or it’s written up by journalists into an article.

 Using our above press release example, this is what as is publishing looks like.